 Best time to visit – Winters are the best time to visit this temple.

 2. Brahma Temple

 History & Interesting Facts – The Brahma Temple is believed to be around 2000 years old.
 While many people believed that this was the only Brahma Temple in the world, there are at least six known temples of Lord Brahma in India.
 However, the temple at Pushkar is the oldest and the most popular one.
-It is located near Pushkar Lake in the Ajmer district.
+It is located near Pushkar Lake.

 Timings – The temple is open throughout the week from 6 AM to 8 PM.

 Dress code – There is no specific dress code for the temple but it is advisable to wear modest attire.

 Best time to visit – In the Hindu month of Kartik and on the night of the Kartik Poornima (full moon night of the Lunar month of Kartik), a festival is organized honoring Lord Brahma.
 This falls during the months of October and November and is the best time to visit the temple.

 3. Adhai-din ka Jhonpra Mosque

 History & Interesting Facts – The Adhai-din ka Jhonpra Mosque is one of the oldest mosques in India and an early example of Indo-Islamic architecture.
 According to legends, it is believed that the mosque got its name since a part of it was built in two and a half (adhai-din) days.
 Sufis believe that it represents the temporary human life on Earth.
 The Archaeological Society of India believes that the mosque got its name from a two-and-a-half-day fair that used to be held here.